alissa-huskey/python-class/docs/tools/replit.md

 2. `git add .` : Stage all changes.
 3. `git status` : Sanity check to ensure that all changes are now staged.
 4. `git diff --staged` : Review your changes to check for mistakes.
-    Make any neccessary change then repeat from step 1.
+    Make any necessary change then repeat from step 1.

 **In Replit**